UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 CatchCurveModel <- lm(log(Frequency) ~ Age, data = data_analysis)
 ```

-We have fit a linear model to the log of frequency against Age for our
+The code above fits a linear model to the log of frequency against Age
-data subset.
-Basically the model is fitting a straight line to the plot
+for our data subset.
+Basically it fits a straight line through the above
+plot.

-above.
-We can have a look at the line:
+We can have a look at how the line fits through our data (don’t worry
+about figuring out how the code works)

 ``` r
 EstlnFreq <- predict(lm(log(Frequency) ~ Age, data = data_analysis))